New adult fiction: Marketing

-Themes and issues

-New adult literature touches upon many themes and issues to reach the readership that falls in between the categories of young adult and adult fiction.

-Many themes covered in young adult fiction such as identity, sexuality, depression, suicide, drug abuse, alcohol abuse, familial struggles, bullying are also covered in new adult fiction, but the various issues that are dealt with in the category hold it separate.
-Some common examples of issues include first jobs, starting college, wedding engagements and marriage, starting new families, friendships post-high school, military enlistment, financial independence, living away from home for the first time, empowerment, loss of innocence, and fear of failure.

-This category focuses heavily on life after an individual has become of legal age, and how one deals with the new beginnings of adulthood.
-Commonly, these themes and issues have been seen taking place post-high school in popular new adult fiction titles, but there are exceptions.

-Genre

-Like the fiction categories of young adult and adult, new adult fiction can combine with all genres and subgenres.
-Science fiction, urban fiction, horror, paranormal, dystopia, etc. are some examples.
+This category is intended to be marketed to post-adolescents and young adults ages 18 to 29.
+This age group is considered to be the lucrative "cross-over" category of young-adult titles that appeal to both the young-adult market and to an adult audience.

 Controversies

 Publishing industry

 Many agents and large publishing houses have yet to recognize the category due to various issues.
 Some view the category as a marketing scheme, while others claim the readership is not there to publish the material.
 Therefore, authors have turned to self-publishing as a means to get their books out into the market.
 The success of these authors has led to many independent publishing houses and agents opening up to the category.
 Publishers are now publishing these books with many of the bestsellers having deals with large publishers.

 Sex

 In 2012, new adult fiction saw a rise in the romance subgenre of contemporary when self-published titles such as Slammed by Colleen Hoover, Easy by Tamarra Webber, and Beautiful Disaster by Jamie McGuire were acquired by major publishing houses.
 Some believe this jump in response to the category came from the release of the popular erotic novel Fifty Shades of Grey, which featured a heroine in college.
 Since new adult fiction tackles issues such as sex and sexuality and many of the categories' successful titles deal with those same issues the category itself and the single issue of sex have been stated as synonymous, and even been called over-sexualized versions of young adult fiction.
 In 2012 and 2013, both readers and authors of the category responded to the claim by stating that the category deals with the exploration of a character's life, and feel that sex is not ubiquitous in new adult titles.